original logo

 2. Whenever one or more "Best Second Place" teams are included in the playoffs, they shall be seeded below all division winners.
 Only Second Place teams are considered, regardless of the record of any Third Place Team in a division.

 3. In all playoff matches, the higher seeded team is the home team.
 Pairings are always highest seed vs lowest seed, second high vs second lowest, and so on.
 E.g. 1 vs 8, 2 vs 7, 3 vs 6, 4 vs 5, with 1,2,3,4 being home teams.
+In Championship Tiebreak matches, seed order (home and away) is reversed.

 4. Whenever Interserver playoff matches are held between ICS winners, the servers will be ranked alphabetically.
 Teams on the highest ranked server will be home team in odd numbered years and away team in even numbered years.
 E.g. FICS vs ICC, FICS is home in odd numbered years.
 All games of the Away team shall be played on their server.